bradenacurtis801/temp/README.md

 ```

 ## This README provides a comprehensive guide on setting up and running the GPU usage billing script.
 If you have any questions or need further assistance, feel free to reach out.

+## Take a look at https://github.com/dashpole/example-gpu-monitor.git for more gpu monitoring examples